What does it mean to “man up?” For that matter, what does it mean to be a man?

 You might read this and think, “Big deal, Tom.
 Times are changing.
 Every generation is different.”

 They are certainly changing, but some things are critical to the fabric of a thriving society.
 Even Biblical.
-And the virtues of manhood have always been a cornerstone to the health of society.
+And the virtues of manhood have always been a cornerstone of the health of society.